 - It’s affordable.
 The beef sirloin tip comes from the front of the rear leg, so it’s used for movement.
 This makes it lean and less sought-after than other cuts (like a Denver steak), which is perfect for you since this recipe takes this cut of beef and roasts it until it’s perfectly succulent.

 - It’s simple yet sophisticated.
 Roasted sirloin tip pairs perfectly with any side dish you can think of, from sweet potato fries to cauliflower mashed potatoes, making it a versatile choice for whatever you’re in the mood for.

 - Little prep time.
-Like skirt steak, A quick rub is all you need before roasting.
+Like skirt steak or picanha, A quick rub is all you need before roasting.
 The oven does the heavy lifting, so you barely have to lift a finger.

 What we love most about this recipe is that for how quick and easy it is; like a beef wellington or Philly cheesesteak casserole, the results are sophisticated and make even a normal Tuesday feel like a special occasion.

 The ingredients to make this sirloin tip roast recipe are super simple since it’s the meat that really shines.
 Here’s everything you’ll need for this.

 - Beef sirloin top roast.

 - Olive oil.
 To add essential fat and help develop a caramelized crust.